 To achieve initial or advanced teaching certification in the State of Missouri, a clinical component of Practicum and/or Apprentice Teaching is required in Webster University's School of Education Teacher Certification Programs.
-If a student has acquired significant teaching experience outside of Webster University's network and programs, and that experience can be documented and verified by a certified school leader or superintendent, the student may discuss the possibility of completing a credit by exam with the faculty program coordinator, in lieu of a practicum experience.
-For credit by exam to be granted, the content-expert faculty program coordinator and the Dean of the School of Education must sign off on the request.
+If a student has acquired significant teaching experience outside of Webster University's network and programs, and that experience can be documented and verified by a certified school leader or superintendent, the student may discuss the possibility of completing a credit by exam, in lieu of a practicum experience.
+For credit by exam to be granted, the Dean of the School of Education must sign off on the request.
 All credits by exam are reviewed on a case-by-case basis.

 NOTE: There is no guarantee by the University or the School of Education that a student will be allowed to waive any aspect of the clinical component of her/his program.
 Each decision is made carefully with due respect for the Missouri Department of Elementary and Secondary Education Certification standards.

 The Beatrice and David Kornblum Institute for Teaching Excellence is an integral part of Webster University's School of Education.
-The Institute supports innovative education, program development, community service, and improved teaching and learning with an emphasis on economically disadvantaged minority, immigrant, and/or disabled (at risk) public school children from the urban setting.
+The Institute's mission is to support innovative education, program development, community service, and improved teaching and learning with an emphasis on economically disadvantaged minority, immigrant, and/or disabled (at risk) public school children from the urban setting.

 Kornblum Scholar Program